neondatabase/website/content/docs/connect/query-with-psql-editor.md

 ![Connection details widget](/docs/connect/connection_details.png)

-From your terminal or command prompt, run the `psql` client with the connection string copied from the Neon **Dashboard**, but be sure to add your password, as shown:
+From your terminal or command prompt, run the `psql` client with the connection string copied from the Neon **Dashboard**.

 <CodeBlock shouldWrap>